 "It's your classmates playing around over there, right?
 They're all in the football club, aren't they?
 They're pretty good.
 I can understand why you don't want to just leave."

 Tomo couldn't tell if they were good or not.
 To him, it just looked like they were chasing the ball.
 He saw Yuu score and high five Satou while Tatsumi groaned and Kikuchi Nao told Kamihara Okifumi to guard the goal better.

 How they thought it was a fun pastime activity was beyond him.

 "Ah, uhm, thank you very much?" he said to the girl looking at the boys.

 YOU ARE READING

 Beyond the HorizonGeneral Fiction

-[Updates Wednesdays even weeks; on hiatus until Anny's health has improved] A Coming-of-Age story about growing up, being true to oneself and overcoming the adversaries of both the past and present.
-Momoi Tomoki is a gloomy but hardworking teenage b...
+[On hiatus due to injury but will update Wednesdays odd weeks when back] A Coming-of-Age story about growing up, being true to oneself and overcoming the adversaries of both the past and present.
+Momoi Tomoki is a gloomy but hardworking teenage boy...